Julián Bartolo: Career

 Bartolo played in the youth set-up of Lanús, a team he represented at the 2016 U-20 Copa Libertadores in Paraguay.
 On 6 September 2017, Bartolo departed the Primera División club to move to Primera B Metropolitana's San Miguel.
 Villa San Carlos were the opponents for his professional bow, with the midfielder featuring for the final twenty minutes of a 2–0 victory on 26 September.
-He was selected in a total of nineteen matches during 2017–18, a campaign in which he scored his first senior goal in against Fénix in December.
+He was selected in a total of nineteen matches during 2017–18, a campaign in which he scored his first senior goal against Fénix in December.
 July 2018 saw Bartolo join Guillermo Brown of Primera B Nacional.

 On 7 August 2020, after a season back in the third tier with Acassuso, Bartolo joined Superleague Greece outfit Volos on a free transfer.
 He scored his first goal in stoppage time of a 1–1 draw away to Panathinaikos on 24 October.
 On 30 November, Bartolo scored in a 3–3 away draw against Apollon Smyrnis; his side were three goals down early in the second half, with the midfielder netting the second and assisting the equaliser for fellow Argentine player Rodrigo Colombo, having been substituted on at 3–1 in place of other compatriot Nicolás Martínez.

 In the first two games of the 2021–22 season, Bartolo scored helping to wins against Lamia and Apollon Smyrnis and a perfect start, which found his team on top of the league table.
 On 17 October 2021, Bartolo scored a goal and assisted Tom van Weert in a spectacular 4–4 away draw against PAOK, despite his team being down by three goals in the first half.

+Asteras Tripolis

 On 1 July 2022, Bartolo signed a three-year contract with Asteras Tripolis, also in the top tier.
+His debut season for the club was difficult, scoring only two goals in 23 games.

+He started the 2023–24 season scoring in two consecutive games, a 3–0 home win against OFI and a 3–2 away win against Aris, and assisting another one in his team's first away win over Volos.